brian-carroll/blog/articles/first-class-functions.md

 **`arity`** is the _remaining_ number of parameters to be applied to the closure.
 Every time we apply another argument, we insert a pointer to that argument, and decrement the arity.
 When it reaches zero, we’re ready to call the evaluator function.

 **`mem_ptr*`** are pointers representing the addresses in linear memory of the arguments and closed-over values.
-They all start off “empty” (zero), and are filled in reverse order as arguments are applied.
-So if the closure has an arity of 2, then `mem_ptr0` and `mem_ptr1` will be “empty”.
+They all start off "empty" (zero), and are filled in reverse order as arguments are applied.
+So if the closure has an arity of 2, then `mem_ptr0` and `mem_ptr1` will be "empty".
 When we apply the next argument, the `mem_ptr1` will be filled with the address of the argument value, and `arity` will be decremented from 2 to 1, with `mem_ptr0` still being empty.

 &nbsp;